Beyond-jQuery/book/README.md

 ### When do you write?
 What is your process?

-Currently, a few nights a week, [usually between the hours of 9pm and midnight Central time](https://github.com/rnicholus/beyond-jquery-book/graphs/punch-card).
+Currently, a few nights a week, [usually between the hours of 8pm and 11pm Thailand time](https://github.com/rnicholus/beyond-jquery-book/graphs/punch-card).
 I have other projects and responsibilties as well, so this varies a bit.
 I'm also [writing other stuff][raynicholus.com].
 At the end of each night of writing, I typically push my changes up to GitHub.
 Using a webbook, Leanpub generates several preview files for me, including PDF and EPUB versions, and delivers them to my dropbox account.
 I spend a little time reviewing these before I stop for the night.
 I publish (make public) a new version of Beyond jQuery after a new chapter is completed.
 I typically spend a few days reviewing the chapter and making adjustments before I publish.
 I'm currently averaging about 1 new chapter per month.

 ### I found a typo or some other error